"My goal is for every single student, faculty and staff member to succeed here at the Jacobs School. That's what equity means to me."

 IDEA Engineering Student Center

-The Jacobs School's IDEA Engineering Student Center has supported thousands of students through to graduation for more than a decade.
+The Jacobs School's IDEA Engineering Student Center has supported thousands of students through to graduation for more than twelve years.
 Programs include summer prep and mentorship programs, peer-led engineering learning communities, and support for student diversity organizations.
 The IDEA Engineering Student Center supports all students on the challenging path of an engineering and computer science education at UC San Diego, with specific programs that build community, and provide academic and peer support for students traditionally underrepresented in engineering and computer science including Black, Latinx and Native American students, women, first generation college students, LGBTQ+ students, and low-income students.

 Student Organizations